jmpg93/AutoTestDouble/README.md

 This is a playground to generate tests doubles for protocols.

-Add files to the Input folder or Input.swift file to generate test doubles of those classes.
+Add files to the Input folder or Input.swift file to generate test doubles of those protocols.
 Every generated class will be available in the Output folder.

 ## How to start?